 Why Women’s Carpentry?

 This class is intended to respond to that need.
-It will get women and non-binary folks up-to-speed on basic carpentry skills, including working with wood, planning and designing simple projects, and using hand and power tools safely and effectively.
+It gets women and non-binary folks up-to-speed on basic carpentry skills, including working with wood, planning and designing simple projects, and using hand and power tools safely and effectively.

 There is a special magic that happens when we create a space to learn carpentry without any macho energy.
 One of our male teachers said it best, “There is a total lack of competition, and this makes for a place where learning can happen in a very different way.”